eduvpn/documentation/MULTI_NODE.md

 # ./deploy_debian_controller.sh
 ```

-Make note of the credentials that are printed at the end, you can use them to
+Make note of the user credentials that are printed at the end, you can use them
-test your server!
+to test your server!

 After the controller is installed, make sure you'll get a valid TLS
 certificate, for example using the included `lets_encrypt_debian.sh` script: